 October 1, 2023: Creighton Undergraduate Deadline

 Prerequisite course requirements and course completion deadlines can be found on the Doctor of Occupational Therapy Prerequisites Page.

 The Creighton OTD program offers four unique location-based pathways for pursuing the entry-level OTD: Campus in Omaha, Alaska Hybrid, Regis Hybrid and Phoenix Hybrid.
 Applicants should only apply to one pathway per admission cycle.
 Applying to more than one pathway does not increase an applicant’s chances for admission.

-To apply, applicants must submit all of the following materials through OTCAS, the Occupational Therapy Centralized Application Service:
+To apply, applicants must submit all of the following materials through OTCAS, an occupational therapy centralized application service, which includes:

 - An official transcript must be submitted to OTCAS from each institution the applicant has attended and/or is currently attending.
 Official transcripts must be received directly from the issuing institution(s).